Skip to Home | Main content | Site Information

 The starting point in contesting a will, is to prevent probate being issued.
 To do this a Caveat can be issued against the estate, this prevents the probate registry issuing a Grant of Probate, and therefore allows time for the will to be reviewed and a possible challenge mounted.
 If you need help issuing a Caveat call us on 0844 740 0948

 We charge a simple fixed fee payable once all work is completed.
-We believe this must easier, and simple to understand that the more traditional method of charging by Solicitors, which involves a hourly rate and a percentage of the estate.
+We believe this mush easier, and simple to understand than the more traditional method of charging by Solicitors, which involves a hourly rate and a percentage of the estate.
 Banks by contrast will also charge a fixed percentage of the estate.
 If you would like a fixed fee quote call us on 0844 740 0948

 Sometimes a Deceased will have died outside the UK but still have assets that need collecting in the UK.
-If probate has been undertaken, abroad, then in certain circumstances, the foreign probate maybe, resealed by the probate registry in the Uk.
-Whether this is possible, will depend upon whether the Country where the deceased died is part of the Countries recognised by the UK under the Colonial Probate Acts.
-Example countries include, South Africa, Australia,New Zealand, Canada.
+If probate has been undertaken, abroad, then in certain circumstances, the foreign probate maybe, resealed by the probate registry in the UK.
+Whether this is possible, will depend upon whether the Country the deceased died is part of the Countries recognized by the UK under the Colonial Probate Acts.
+Example countries include, South Africa, Australia, New Zealand, Canada.
 If probate has been issued abroad and the Country is not part of the Colonial Probate Acts, and there is no will in the UK, the application can be very complex and immediate legal assistance should be sought as the probate registry may well require what is known as an affidavit of foreign law.
-We have a dedicated team that regularly handle Probate Abroad, if you need help and assistance please e-mail us tim.murden@netprobate.co.uk
+We have a dedicated team that regularly handle Probate Abroad, if you need help and assistance please e-mail us tim.murden@tmsolicitors.co.uk

-If the Deceased owned a property in their sole name name then Probate will definately be required.
+If the Deceased owned a property in their sole name then Probate will definitely be required.
 The reason for this is the that the Buyers will require evidence that the Seller ( the Executor ) had the authority to sell the property.
 Even if the property is not to be sold then the Land Registry will still require the Grant of probate or Grant of Letters of Administration to transfer the property.

 How much will probate cost is a common question.
 We offer a simple easy to understand fixed fee service for probate, in this way you know exactly the costs that will be charged at the conclusion of the case.
 We do charges fees upfront and our costs are paid from the estate assets.
 By contrast alot of banks will charge a fixed percentage of the value of the estate often as much as 3-4%, we don't believe this is fair as often it does reflect the amount of work required to administer the estate.
 Other ways of charging by Solicitors relate to an hourly rate and a fixed percentage of the estate ( normally 05.% to 1.5% ) the feedback from our clients is that they much prefer our fixed fee service.

 Whether probate is required depends upon the value of the Deceased persons assets.
 If someone had assets over £15,000, then the bank or building society will always require a grant of probate or grant of letters of administration, as the grant provides the authority for the Executor or Administrator to collect the Deceased persons assets.
-Probate would also be required if the Deceased person left a property.Sometimes probate isn't always required this typically arises when the value of the deceased persons assets is very small or when the majority of the assets are held jointly which means that the assets will be pass to the survivor
+Probate would also be required if the Deceased person left a property.
+Sometimes probate isn’t always required this typically arises when the value of the deceased persons assets is very small or when the majority of the assets are held jointly which means that the assets will be pass to the survivor

-If you have been left out of a will and believe that you ought to have been left a 'reasonale financial provision' you can make a claim under what is known as the Inheritance Act 1975.
+If you have been left out of a will and believe that you ought to have been left a ‘reasonable financial provision’ you can make a claim under what is known as the Inheritance Act 1975.
 To do so you must fall within one of the categories of persons entitled to make a claim.
 Such persons include, the husband, wife of civil partner of the person who has died, a Partner who lived with the Deceased for at least two years before the death, a child of the deceased.
 There are very strict time limits to bringing such claims ( 6 Months from the date of the grant of probate ) and therefore immediate legal help should be sought.
 Other grounds to contest a will relate to execution of the will ( how it was signed and dated ), maybe the deceased failed to deliver a promise or the Deceased lacked capacity.
 Given the complexities of persuing such claims immediate legal help and assistance should be sought.
 We have dedicated contested probate team that can advise you of the steps to be taken the helpline number is 0844 740 0948.

 An Inheritance Tax return must be filed in every case, without a IHT return being filed the Probate Registry will reject the application.
-Typically, if the estate is below the IHT threshold of £325,000 an IHT form 205 must be filed while if any tax is due or the estate is in excess of £325,000 then an IHT form 400 must be filed with the Inland Revenue wwho will then provide a receipt in the form of IHT 421, which the probate registry will need
+Typically, if the estate is below the IHT threshold of £325,000 an IHT form 205 must be filed while if any tax is due or the estate is in excess of £325,000 then an IHT form 400 must be filed with the Inland Revenue who will then provide a receipt in the form of IHT 421, which the probate registry will need

 A Caveat can be issued to prevent probate being issued.
 Once in place a Caveat lasts for a period of some six months, after which it can be renewed for a further six months.
 The Executor or Administrator of an estate can issue what is known as a Warning to the person that has entered the Caveat.
 A reply to a warning ( known as as an Appearance ), must be served within 8 days of receipt of the warning.
 We have a dedicated team that regularly handle contested probate cases and regularly advise upon the use of Caveats, for further help call us on 0844 740 0948.